rcojoe/Maxx-Steele-Robot-Ideal-1984/README.md

 //Int1 is called to read the contents that is returned by the LC3100.  it will also be used to inject new data from an EEPROM.

+Cut trace between LC3100 Pin 22 and LC8100 Pin 8  (Serial Data) so I can feed eeprom data back to voice processor.